danmazan/PCSS_Miniproject/README.md

 # PCSS_Miniproject_snyd
 This repository contians the client applications for the PCSS mini project.
 (For the server side please go here; https://github.com/no-u-no-u/PCSS_Miniproject_snyd_server) In this repositiry, one can find all things related to it.
-Sch as the source code.
+Such as the source code.
 Additional info about scrum and a class diagram can be found underneath the "Wiki".

 For this project we have created a online version of a dice game.